MicrosoftDocs/customer-insights/ci-docs/schedule-refresh.md

 1. Set your **Time zone**, then use the **Time** dropdown to set your refresh timing.
 If you'd like to schedule multiple refreshes in a single day, select **Add another time**.
 You can add up to four refreshes.

 1. Select **Save** to apply your changes.

+> [!IMPORTANT]
+> If you change an existing system refresh date, it might impact custom schedules for segments and measures causing them to not run.
+Check the schedules for both [segments](segments.md#schedule-segments) and [measures](measures.md#schedule-measures).

 [!INCLUDE [footer-include](includes/footer-banner.md)]